 When it comes to the care of our elderly relatives there are so many different options available that it can be somewhat daunting to know what to do for the best.
 The questions that you have will probably not just be limited to the type of care that you chose for your loved one but will also include things like how you will finance that care as well.

-Here are just some of the different types of frequently asked questions about elderly care that might help you when making you decision
+Here are just some of the different types of frequently asked questions about elderly care that might help you when making your decision

 What is the difference between a care home and a residential care home?

 Possibly the most commonly considered type of elderly care is the care home.
-A care home is a facility where several elderly people live under the one roof with staff on hand to assist them with things like personal care, mobility, meals and taking day to day medication.
+A care home is a facility where several older adults live under a roof with staff on hand to assist them with thinonal care, mobility, meals, and taking a day dailyication.
 Whilst a care home can arrange for a medical professional to visit a resident, they feel may need medical attention they do not offer a specific level of medical expertise.
 The difference is that the staff in a residential care home will also include medically trained staff and they are equipped to take residents who have specific medical needs such as people who have dementia.
 Residential care is often referred to as a nursing home.